Asymmetric Errors: Introduction

 The first is whether we are talking about a function which is asymmetric in $x$ or in $a$.
 Equation~\eqref{eq:gauss} is, of course, symmetric in both.
 Sometimes we consider it as a function of $x$ for a given $a$, in which case it must be normalised to 1 and we call it a pdf (probability density function).
 Sometimes we consider it as a function of $a$ for fixed data $x$, in which case we call it a likelihood and normalisation is irrelevant.
 So the first question to consider in any discussion of `asymmetric errors' is: what is asymmetric, the pdf or the likelihood?

-The second question is the meaning of $\sp$ and $\sm$.
-What do we mean by the error?
+The second question is the meaning of the error.
 Specifically, are we talking about the rms spread of the distribution, or the 68\% central confidence interval?
-In frequentist probability, to say ``I have measured $x=15 \pm 3$." does not mean ``The true value of $x$ lies within 12 and 18 with 68\% probability." (that would be a Bayesian credible interval) but ``I have measured $x$ to be 15 with a device which returns values distributed about the true value according to a Gaussian distribution with a standard deviation of 3: I therefore assert with 68\% confidence that the interval [12, 18] covers the true value."
-In Equation~\eqref{eq:gauss} the parameter $\sigma$ describes both the rms spread of the distribution about the mean, $\sigma^2=\left< x^2\right>-\left<x\right>^2$, and the 68\% central confidence region for $a$: $[x-\sigma,x+\sigma]$, and we do not need to be concerned with the difference.
+These happen to be the same for a Gaussian distribution, but not in general.
+In Equation~\eqref{eq:gauss} the parameter $\sigma$ describes both the rms spread of the distribution about the mean, $\sigma=\sqrt{\left< x^2\right>-\left<x\right>^2}$, and the 68\% central confidence region for $a$: $[x-\sigma,x+\sigma]$, and we do not need to be concerned with the difference.
 But for non-Gaussian distributions we have to know which definition of $\sigma$ we are using.

-There is no universal answer; this has to be done case by case.
-If one is presenting a final result, then the 68\% confidence level (CL) definition is clearly preferable.
-One wants to make a (confidence) statement concerning the true value of the parameter, not about the performance of one's apparatus.
-On the other hand, for an intermediate quantity which is going to be used as part of the final result, one is going to want to combine errors in quadrature, and here one is likely to be handling rms errors: variances add, even for non-Gaussian distributions.